 INTRODUCTION

 This model course is based on IALA Recommendation R0141.
-Having demonstrated the required level of competence by passing all the modular examinations and other assessments required by the Accredited Training Organisation, participants will be awarded an AtoN manager “Level 1” Certificate.
+Having demonstrated the required level of competence by passing all the modular examinations, major AtoN planning task and other assessments required by the ATO, participants will be awarded an AtoN manager “Level 1.1” Certificate.
 This will permit them to operate as a manager within a national Competent Authority or an AtoN service provider approved by that Competent Authority.
-This model course is considered to be ‘basic’ training.
-It is expected that AtoN service providers will provide professional development for newly certified Level 1 managers through their Quality and Training Management Systems.
+It is expected that national Competent Authorities and AtoN service providers will provide professional development for newly certified Level 1.1 managers through their Quality and Training Management Systems.

 ENTRY LEVEL REQUIREMENTS FOR A LEVEL 1 MANAGER

 IALA Recommendation R0141 makes the assumption that participants selected for this model course would have a professional engineering background or hold a seagoing Master’s Certificate or military equivalent.
 In some regions, the recruitment pool for potential AtoN managers may not hold personnel with these backgrounds.
-It will therefore be for the Accredited Training Organisation, in consultation with the Competent Authority, to determine minimum entry requirements for AtoN Level 1 Manager training.
-The following list provides guidance on criteria for selection of participants who must have a demonstrable competence in English; be expected to be employed as an AtoN manager for at least two years after successful completion of the Level 1 course and at least one of the following proven competencies or qualifications:
+It will therefore be for the ATO, in consultation with the Competent Authority, to determine minimum entry requirements for AtoN Level 1.1 Manager training.
+The following list provides guidance on criteria for selection of participants who must have a demonstrable competence in English.
+If the course is to be delivered in English, it is expected that participants should have attained the International English Language Testing System (IELTS Band 5 or equivalent) prior to commencing the course:

+“You have a partial command of the language, and cope with overall meaning in most situations, although you are likely to make many mistakes.
+You should be able to handle basic communication in your own field”.

+Additionally, participants are expected to be employed as an AtoN manager for at least two years after successful completion of the Level 1 course and at least one of the following proven competencies or qualifications:

 A degree in engineering or related sciences;